hellstorm-software/Kult-Rising/readme.md

 - <i>fixed zombie hitbox</i>
 - <i>fixed a bug that caused elevator door to not close</i>
 - <i>fixed a bug that caused elevator door to not stop closing</i>
+- <i>fixed a bug that caused cursor to not dissapear when closing elevator floor UI</i>
 ----------------------------------------------------------

 25.1.25